Washingtoniana Map Collection

 The Washingtoniana Map Collection consists of more than 8,000 print, microfilm and microfiche maps from 1612 to the present.
 These include real estate atlases, Sanborn Fire Insurance maps and many others.
 The collection covers a variety of topics with maps created by many sources for many different purposes.
 The collection focuses on the Washington, D.C. metropolitan area.

 Formerly housed in the Washingtoniana Room, the bulk of the map collection is in storage during the three-year modernization of the Martin Luther King Jr. Memorial Library.
-Duplicate plat maps, maps on microfilm, and maps on microfiche are available in the Washingtonia interim location in the Historical Society of Washington, DC at the Carnegie Library.
+Duplicate plat maps, maps on microfilm, and maps on microfiche will be available in the Washingtoniana interim location at the Newseum, opening Tuesday, September 19, 2017.
 Maps in storage may be accessed or digitized on-demand in special cases where unique items are not available elsewhere or online.
 Please see contact information below for details.

 Dig DC.
 Additional maps are currently being digitized and will appear in the Dig DC online collections as the digital surrogates are made and cataloged.
 Maps are selected for digitization based on patron use, condition, research value and existing online availability.